eosnetworkfoundation/docs/docs/index.md

 The EOS blockchain provides functionalities such as accounts, authentication, databases, asynchronous communication, and the scheduling of applications across multiple CPU cores and clusters.
 These functionalities are also common in non-blockchain software development environments.

-## About the Blockchain

-A blockchain is a decentralized infrastructure software without a centralized entity controlling the blockchain.
-Blockchains are defined in many ways but they all share the common attributes of being decentralized, immutable, traceable, and transparent.

-The transactions recorded on the blockchain form an immutable history of the blockchain.
-Any transaction or change in the blockchain history is traceable and can be audited, thus, making the blockchain history transparent.